apache/incubator-xtable/website/docs/unity-catalog.md

 This document walks through the steps to create a Onetable synced Delta table on Unity Catalog on Databricks.

 ## Pre-requisites
-1. Hudi table(s) already written to external storage locations like S3/GCS.
+1. Source table(s) (Hudi/Iceberg) already written to external storage locations like S3/GCS.
-   If you don't have a Hudi table written in S3/GCS, you can follow the steps in [this](https://link-to-how-to.md) tutorial to set it up.
+   If you don't have a source table written in S3/GCS, you can follow the steps in [this](https://link-to-how-to/create/dataset.md) tutorial to set it up.
 2. A compute instance where you can run Apache Spark.
    This can be your local machine, docker, or a distributed system like Amazon EMR, Cloud Dataproc etc.
 3. Setup connection to external storage locations from Databricks.